This Week in Petroleum History, October 21 – 27

 “Joe Roughneck” in Boonsville, Texas.
 Photo, courtesy Mike Price.

-“Joe Roughneck” began as a character in Lone Star Steel Company advertising in the 1950s.
-Until 2020, bronze bust was awarded each year at a Chief Roughneck Award ceremony of the Independent Petroleum Association of America (IPAA).
+Joe Roughneck began as a character in Lone Star Steel Company advertising in the 1950s.
+Until discontinued in 2020, the bronze bust was presented each year during the Chief Roughneck Award ceremony of the Independent Petroleum Association of America (IPAA).

 In addition to the Boonsville monument, Joe’s bust sits atop three different Texas oilfield monuments: Joinerville (1957), Conroe (1957) and Kilgore (1986).